Evonik Industries (FRA:EVK) PT Set at €33.00 by Baader Bank

-Evonik Industries (FRA:EVK – Get Rating) received a €33.00 ($37.08) price target from stock analysts at Baader Bank in a research note issued to investors on Thursday, Borsen Zeitung reports.
-Baader Bank’s target price suggests a potential upside of 36.25% from the company’s previous close.
+Evonik Industries (FRA:EVK – Get Rating) received a €33.00 ($35.87) price objective from stock analysts at Baader Bank in a research note issued to investors on Wednesday, Borsen Zeitung reports.
+Baader Bank’s target price indicates a potential upside of 36.93% from the stock’s current price.

 Evonik Industries AG engages in the specialty chemicals business.
 It operates through Specialty Additives, Nutrition & Care, Smart Materials, Performance Materials, and Services segments.
 The Specialty Additives segment provides polyurethane additives, organically modified silicones, isophorones, epoxy curing agents, oil additives, fumed silicas, matting agents, TAA and TAA derivatives, and acetylenic diol-based surfactants for consumer goods and specialized industrial applications.